brunoxberti/Jogo-das-cores/README.md

 - Open the file "Sabertooth.sln" using Visual Studio
 - Run the "main.cpp" class

-The game can be custumized by changing certain
+The game can be customized by changing certain

 - The integer "linhas" controls the number of lines
 - The integer "colunas" conrols the number of columns